What is Design Sprint Made Easy?

 Run tiny experiments on the solutions for validation and insight.

-Design Sprints Made Easy are for handling the grey areas in your product life cycle.
-Though it’s best to attend the workshops in sequence; there is value to be gained even taking just one or a few to improve upon a particular skill.
-They are continuously being tested, so hold tight while all eight rollout!
+can be injected at any point in your product life cycle.
+Though it’s best to use in sequence; there is value to be gained when your team needs to quickly suss out some assumptions.
+These workshops are continuously being tested, so hold tight while all eight rollout!

 Workshop 1 The Interview